 For Qubit’s most ambitious project of the 2019-20 season, we have chosen to collaborate with French ensemble soundinitiative because—like Qubit—they are an organization whose work questions the traditional divisions of composer/performer/audience, instrument/electronics/multimedia, and concert/installation/theater.
 This project places these elements in the foreground by asking the musicians of both groups to collectively produce a multi-day event that is a performance, installation, and an immersive experience.

-Taking place in a former Santander Bank branch at 172 East 4th Street, a first-floor gallery with large curtain-wall windows, located in the high foot traffic area of New York’s East Village.
-Acquired in partnership with Chashama, this particular location was chosen due to its expansive layout, location with easy access for members of the New Music community, and with video projection and multimedia running throughout the weekend, its ability to attract a high level of curious onlookers from those passing by the on the sidewalk.
+The festival takes place in the Standard Motor Products building at 37-18 Northern Boulevard, Long Island City, in a spacious first-floor gallery in the cultural heart of Queens near MoMA PS1, the Sculpture Center, and the Museum of the Moving Image.
+Acquired in partnership with Chashama, this location was chosen due to its expansive layout, location with easy access for members of the New Music community, and with video projection and multimedia running throughout the weekend, its ability to attract a high level of curious onlookers from those passing by the on the sidewalk.

 Taking the form of a festival over two days (September 7-8, 2019), the project comprises three open-duration performative installations, and four concentrated concert events.
 Set throughout the expansive geographies of this converted bank, a core goal of the collaboration with soundinitiative is to produce the program in a non-traditional venue.
 Soundinitiative has a deep familiarity with installation-based and durationally non-specified works, and by building on Qubit’s experiences at Project-Q (a 6000-square foot venue we ran throughout 2018 in a former Harlem parking garage), this project will cohere into an inspiring and aesthetically powerful experience as audiences flow from one sonic situation to the next.
 Making its American debut, the project will be an important event for New York audiences to discover the voices of French composers Clara Maïda, Pierre Jodlowski, Julia Blondeau.
 Soundinitiative brings a studied technique of each of these important voices that are rarely heard on this side of the Atlantic, hopefully bringing together new musical communities not just from different countries but genres and disciplines as well.